adap/flower/examples/advanced-pytorch/pytorch-example-low-level/README.md

 # Federated Learning with PyTorch and Flower (Advanced Example -- Low level API)

-> \[!WARNING\]
+> \[!CAUTION\]
-> This example uses Flower's low-level API which is in a preview state subject to change.
+> This example uses Flower's low-level API which is a preview feature and subject to change.

+This example demonstrates how to use Flower's low-level API to write a `ServerApp` a _"for loop"_, enabling you to define what a "round" means and construct [Message](<>) objects to communicate arbitrary data structures as [RecordSet](<>) objects.
+Just like the the counterpart to this example using the strategies API (find it in the parent directory), it:

+1. Save model checkpoints
+2. Save the metrics available at the strategy (e.g. accuracies, losses)
+3. Log training artefacts to [Weights & Biases](https://wandb.ai/site)
+4. Implement a simple decaying learning rate schedule across rounds

+> \[!NOTE\]
+> The code in this example is particularly rich in comments, but the code itself is intended to be easy to follow.
+Note that in `task.py` you'll make use of many of the same components (model, train/evaluate functions, data loaders) as were first presented in the [pytorch-example](https://github.com/adap/flower/tree/main/examples/advanced-pytorch/pytorch-example) in the parent directory that uses strategies.

 ```shell
 pytorch-pytorch-low-level